Emancipation Proclamation

-The Emancipation Proclamation, officially Proclamation 95, was a presidential proclamation and executive order issued by United States President Abraham Lincoln on January 1, 1863, during the Civil War.
+The Emancipation Proclamation, officially Proclamation 95, was a presidential proclamation and executive order issued by United States president Abraham Lincoln on January 1, 1863, during the American Civil War.
 The Proclamation changed the legal status of more than 3.5 million enslaved African Americans in the secessionist Confederate states from enslaved to free.
 As soon as slaves escaped the control of their enslavers, either by fleeing to Union lines or through the advance of federal troops, they were permanently free.
 In addition, the Proclamation allowed for former slaves to "be received into the armed service of the United States".
+The Emancipation Proclamation played a significant part in the end of slavery in the United States.

-On September 22, 1862, Lincoln issued the preliminary Emancipation Proclamation.
-Its third paragraph reads:
+On September 22, 1862, Lincoln issued the Preliminary Emancipation Proclamation.
+Its third paragraph begins:

-On January 1, 1863, Lincoln issued the final Emancipation Proclamation.
-After quoting from the preliminary Emancipation Proclamation, it stated:
+On January 1, 1863, Lincoln issued the Final Emancipation Proclamation.
+It stated:

-Lincoln then listed the ten states still in rebellion, excluding parts of states under Union control, and continued:
+Lincoln then listed the ten states — of the eleven that had seceded — still in rebellion, Tennessee then being under Union control, and continued:

-The proclamation provided that the executive branch, including the Army and Navy, "will recognize and maintain the freedom of said persons".
-Even though it excluded areas not in rebellion, it still applied to more than 3.5 million of the 4 million enslaved people in the country.
+The Proclamation applied to more than 3.5 million of the 4 million enslaved people in the country, though it excluded states not in rebellion, as well as parts of Virginia under Union control and Louisiana parishes thought to be pro-Union.
 Around 25,000 to 75,000 were immediately emancipated in those regions of the Confederacy where the US Army was already in place.
 It could not be enforced in the areas still in rebellion, but, as the Union army took control of Confederate regions, the Proclamation provided the legal framework for the liberation of more than three and a half million enslaved people in those regions by the end of the war.
 The Emancipation Proclamation outraged white Southerners and their sympathizers, who saw it as the beginning of a race war.
 It energized abolitionists, and undermined those Europeans who wanted to intervene to help the Confederacy.
-The Proclamation lifted the spirits of African Americans, both free and enslaved; it led many to escape from their masters and flee toward Union lines to obtain their freedom and to join the Union Army.
+The Proclamation lifted the spirits of African Americans, both free and enslaved.
+It encouraged many to escape from slavery and flee toward Union lines, where many joined the Union Army.
 The Emancipation Proclamation became a historic document because it "would redefine the Civil War, turning it from a struggle to preserve the Union to one focused on ending slavery, and set a decisive course for how the nation would be reshaped after that historic conflict."